-Within Thames Chase Community Forest there are ten woodlands and one Visitor Centre, each offering visitors a great day out and place to relax, walk, cycle and play.
+Within the Thames Chase Community Forest there are ten Forestry Commission woodlands, each offering visitors a great day out and place to relax, walk, cycle and play.

 This small woodland, with its planted glades and wildflower meadows offers visitors great views of Ingrebourne Valley.